top of page

 Step 4: The top of their head- I brush it out well and then shape it to be a bit shorter than the cheeks.

 Step : Belly - Gently turn your bunny onto their back and place them in your lap.
-I start trimming on their chest and move down towards their tail.
+I start trimming on their chest and move down towards their tail. *Our babies are held like this when they are little so its not a shock to them.

 How to trim English Angora's belly